-Therevolutions of 1848, also known as thespringtime of the peoples,[2] were a series ofrevolutions throughout Europe over the course of over a year, from 1848 to 1849.
-It remains the most widespreadrevolutionary wave inEuropean history to date.[3]
+Therevolutions of 1848, also known as thespringtime of the peoples,[2][a] were a series ofrevolutions throughout Europe that spanned almost two years, between January 1848 and October 1849.
+They remain the most widespreadrevolutionary wave inEuropean history to date.[3]

 The revolutions varied widely in their aims but generally opposed conservative systems, such asabsolute monarchy andfeudalism, and sought to establishnation states, founded onconstitutionalism andpopular sovereignty.
-The revolutionary wave began with theSicilian revolution in January and spread across Europe after theFrench revolution in February 1848.[4][5]
-Over 50 countries were affected, but with no significant coordination or cooperation among their respective revolutionaries.
-Some of the major political contributing factors were widespread dissatisfaction with political leadership, demands for moreparticipation in government and democracy, forfreedom of the press, and by theworking class for economic rights, and the rise ofnationalism.[6]
-Other economic factors, such as theEuropean potato failure, triggered mass starvation, migration, and civil unrest.[7]
+The revolutionary wave began with therevolution in Sicily in January and spread across Europe after therevolution in France in February 1848.[4]
+Over fifty countries were affected, but with no significant coordination or cooperation among their respective revolutionaries.
+Some of the major political contributing factors were widespread dissatisfaction with political leadership, demands for moreparticipation in government and democracy, forfreedom of the press, and by theworking class for economic rights, and the rise ofnationalism.[5]
+Other economic factors, such as theEuropean potato failure, triggered mass starvation, migration, and civil unrest.[6]

-The uprisings were led by temporary coalitions of workers and reformers, including figures from the middle and upper classes (thebourgeoisie); however these coalitions did not hold together for long.
+The uprisings were led by temporary coalitions of workers and reformers, including figures from the middle and upper classes (thebourgeoisie); however, these coalitions did not hold together for long.
 Many of the revolutions were quickly suppressed, as tens of thousands of people were killed, and even more were forced into exile.
 Despite this, significant lasting reforms included the abolition ofserfdom in Austria and Hungary, the end of absolute monarchy in Denmark, and the introduction ofrepresentative democracy in the Netherlands.
-The revolutions were most important in France, the Netherlands,Italy, theAustrian Empire, and the states of theGerman Confederation that would make up theGerman Empire in the late 19th and early 20th centuries.
+The revolutions were most prominent in France,Italy, theAustrian Empire, and the states of theGerman Confederation that would make up theGerman Empire in the late 19th and early 20th centuries.
 The wave of uprisings ended in October 1849.

-According to Jonathan Sperber, conflict over agricultural land rights was the most prevalent form ofsocial conflict in the pre-revolutionary period.[14]
+According to Jonathan Sperber, conflict over agricultural land rights was the most prevalent form ofsocial conflict in the pre-revolutionary period.[11]
 The abolition of feudalism in parts of Western and Central Europe (especiallyin France) in the wake of theFrench Revolutionary and Napoleonic Wars had major ramifications for the rural populace.
-Customary rights that peasants had once held oncommon land, especially to acquire wood from communal forests, were increasingly lost with theenclosure and privatization of the commons.[15]
-These processes were often aided by modernizing states, such as France, which, with the enactment of the Forest Code of 1827, legally abolished peasants' rights to forests and the wood within them.[16]
+Customary rights that peasants had once held oncommon land, especially to acquire wood from communal forests, were increasingly lost with theenclosure and privatization of the commons.[12]
+These processes were often aided by modernizing states, such as France, which, with the enactment of theForest Code of 1827, legally abolished peasants' rights to forests and the wood within them.[13]

 Peasants resorted to both legal and violent means to reclaim their land rights.
-Lawsuits were frequently filed by peasants against landowners, and could remain active for decades;[17] one such lawsuit in Sicily was first brought in 1829 and not settled until 1896.[18]
-Peasants also stole wood from privatized forests or occupied them to reassert their land rights by force.[17]
+Lawsuits were frequently filed by peasants against landowners, and could remain active for decades;[14] one such lawsuit in Sicily was first brought in 1829 and not settled until 1896.[15]
+Peasants also stole wood from privatized forests or occupied them to reassert their land rights by force.[14]
 Wood theft in particular was widespread in parts of Germany.
-Between the 1820s and 1840s, the number of those convicted of wood theft in theBavarian Palatinate increased from 100,000 in 1829–30 to 185,000 in 1846–47, accounting for a third of the population, and attempts to suppress wood theft in the same period byPrussia led to what Sperber called a "minor civil war"[17] in theprovince of Westphalia.[19]
-Unrest among the peasantry was also widespread in regions that retained feudalism, as in parts of Central Europe and most of Eastern Europe, though this had been commonplace for several centuries.[20]
-Disputes and revolts were directed variously at oppressive lords, taxation and military conscription by the state, and religious authorities.[21]
-The largest pre-revolutionary peasant uprising against feudal lords occurredin Austrian Galicia in 1846, which put an end to theKraków Uprising by thePolish nobility.[21]
+Between the 1820s and 1840s, the number of those convicted of wood theft in theBavarian Palatinate increased from 37,500 in 1821–22 to 185,000 in 1846–47, accounting for a third of the population.[16]
+In France, opposition to the Forest Code led to the "War of the Maidens" from 1829 to 1832, in which peasants disguised in women's clothes violently resisted the Code's implementation in the department ofAriège.[17]
+Unrest among the peasantry was also widespread in regions that retained feudalism, as in parts of Central Europe and most of Eastern Europe, though this had been commonplace for several centuries.[18]
+Disputes and revolts were directed variously at oppressive lords, taxation and military conscription by the state, and religious authorities.[19]
+The largest pre-revolutionary peasant uprising against feudal lords occurredin Austrian Galicia in 1846, which put an end to theKraków Uprising by thePolish nobility.[19]

 Silk weavers inLyonrevolted in 1831 and 1834 in response to the refusal of their employers to pay agreed rates for their labour.
-Their motto was "Live working or die fighting" (French:Vivre en travaillant, mourir en combattant).[22][23]
+Their motto was "Live working or die fighting!"
+(French:Vivre en travaillant, mourir en combattant).[20]

-Rapid population growth was the most serious issue affecting urban workers, as migration into the cities due to poor conditions in the countryside led to a major oversaturation of labour markets and a decline in real wages among workers, while the cost of living continued to increase.[28]
-Poor workers became more vulnerable to economic shocks, and the inability to afford foodstuffs other than potatoes and bread proved catastrophic amid a majorfood crisis affecting both between 1845 and 1847.[29]
-Artisans, especially journeymen, were particularly affected, becoming increasinglyalienated from their labour and proletarianized as the trades became overfilled and work was unavailable, turning to revolutionary agitation to regain their status.[30][31]
-Although much of this agitation was directed at master tradesmen, in some cases the two classes found common cause against the capitalist merchants who contracted them.[32][33]
-Conflict between merchants and outworkers, especially in thetextile industry, was primarily over payment disputes, as merchants frequently underpaid outworkers for their finished products to maximize profit.[34]
-There was also a growing sense of insecurity among artisans as their trades mechanized, undercutting their handicrafts and leading to unemployment, further threatening their economic agency.[35][36]
-These disputes led to civil unrest, including uprisings by weaversin Lyon in 1831 and 1834, and inPrague andin Silesia in 1844.[37][23]
+Rapid population growth was the most serious issue affecting urban workers, as migration into the cities due to poor conditions in the countryside led to a major oversaturation of labour markets and a decline in real wages among workers, while the cost of living continued to increase.[21]
+Poor workers became more vulnerable to economic shocks, and the inability to afford foodstuffs other than potatoes and bread proved catastrophic amid a majorfood crisis affecting both between 1845 and 1847.[22]Industrialization and the transition from the traditional economy to capitalist production also negatively affected urban workers, leading to a decline in their standard of living and social status.[23]
+Most workers in 1848 wereartisans who worked in thetrades, while there were relatively few factory workers.[24]Mechanization threatened some trades, such as thetextile industry andmetalworking, leading to a growing sense of insecurity among artisans, who felt their livelihoods and economic agency threatened.[25]

-The educated middle class were also affected by the decline in living standards.
-Across Western Europe, industrialization had increased the demand for professionals to support the new industries.[38]
+The educated middle class was also affected by a decline in living standards.
+Across Western Europe, industrialization had increased the demand for professionals to support the new industries.[32]
 Societal expectations also began to favor education andcareerism as means to achieve upward mobility, especially after the French Revolution.
-As a result, more young men across Europe enrolled in universities, expecting, according to Lenore O'Boyle, that "the diploma might do what a title of nobility had once done"[39] and they would achieve positions of leadership in society.[40]
-In the more industrialized economies of Britain and United States, more educated men were able to find work in private businesses, and consequently there was little to no revolutionary agitation among them in 1848.
-In Europe, however, where the pace of industrialization lagged, the only available professional careers were in the civil service, which could not open enough positions to meet demand.[40]
+As a result, more young men across Europe enrolled in universities, expecting, according to Lenore O'Boyle, that "the diploma might do what a title of nobility had once done"[33] and they would achieve positions of leadership in society.[34]
+In the more industrialized economies of Britain and the United States, more educated men were able to find work in private businesses, and consequently, there was little to no revolutionary agitation among them in 1848.
+In mainland Europe, however, where the pace of industrialization lagged, the only available professional careers were in the civil service, which could not open enough positions to meet demand.[34]

-The lack of work led to dissatisfaction among the educated, who felt that they were unable to live as their status demanded.[41]
+The lack of work led to dissatisfaction among the educated, who felt that they were unable to live as their status demanded.[35]
 This issue was most pronounced in Germany, where overcrowding in professional careers was so severe that it gave rise to what sociologistWilhelm Heinrich Riehl termed an "intellectual proletariat" of "underpaid and aspiring lower civil servants, journalists, and schoolteachers".
-The intellectual proletariat was so numerous in Germany that, according to Riehl, they, not manual labourers, comprised "the real proletariat".[42]
-Similar issues were reported in France, with politicianSaint-Marc Girardin remarking that the educated constituted a "floating mass of unemployed and inconstant [persons] who form an army always available to the ambitious and the instigators of revolt", although contemporary records showed that the issue was exaggerated.[43]
-Mass underemployment among journalists was particularly pressing.
-Journalism was seen as "the last refuge" for those who could not find work elsewhere, especially in Germany, and journalists were seen as politically dangerous, having been major organizers of theJuly Revolution in 1830, and later of the revolutions of 1848.[44][45]
+The intellectual proletariat was so numerous in Germany that, according to Riehl, they, not manual labourers, comprised "the real proletariat".[36]
+Apart from the overcrowding of the professions, the middle class was also often deliberately excluded from political life and the bureaucracy by the state.
+Positions in the bureaucracy were restricted to those who could afford the education required for them, and, especially in France and theAustrian Empire, aristocrats remained influential, hindering career advancement.[37]
+Professionals who could not find work turned to journalism as "the last refuge of those who had failed in other middle-class or professional careers", and were able to channel their frustration into political agitation, eventually becoming leaders in the revolutions in 1848.[38]

 An anti-clerical and anti-aristocratic print, published in Germany in 1845.
 The text reads: "Eyes Open!!!—Neither the nobility, nor the clergy will oppress us any longer; they have broken the backs of the people for too long."[39]